 About:

-Jeremy Gernand is an associate professor who arrived at Penn State in August 2013 following the completion of his Ph.D. in Engineering and Public Policy at Carnegie Mellon University.
-Dr. Gernand previously spent 8 years as a Safety and Reliability Engineer in the aerospace and defense industries working on projects ranging from astronaut exercise equipment and air quality monitors to aircraft radar and mail sorting machines.
-During that experience as a professional he became aware of the need for better data-focused analytical tools for engineers seeking to mitigate safety and environmental risks.
-Gernand’s teaching and research here at Penn State is broadly focused on improving how engineers and policy makers understand and manage environmental health and safety (EHS) risks associated with technology.
+Jeremy Gernand is an associate professor who arrived at Penn State in August 2013 following the completion of his Ph.D. in engineering and public policy at Carnegie Mellon University.
+Dr. Gernand previously spent eight years as a safety and reliability engineer in the aerospace and defense industries working on projects ranging from astronaut exercise equipment and air quality monitors to aircraft radar and mail sorting machines.
+During that experience as a professional, he became aware of the need for better data-focused analytical tools for engineers seeking to mitigate safety and environmental risks.
+Gernand’s teaching and research here at Penn State is broadly focused on improving how engineers and policymakers understand and manage environmental health and safety (EHS) risks associated with technology.

 Gernand’s current research objectives range from better quantifying the exposure risks associated with engineered nanoparticles, typical ambient mixtures of particulate matter, and consumer products; to evaluating potential policy responses to protect occupational and public health and safety; to better understanding how engineers make actual decisions regarding questions of risk.

-Dr. Gernand’s research activities focus on using quantitative risk analysis including probabilistic models and data informatics to make recommendations on environmental health and safety policy including assessing the feasibility or effectiveness of system design mandates or regulations.
+Gernand’s research focuses on using quantitative risk analysis, including probabilistic models and data informatics to make recommendations on environmental health and safety policy, including assessing the feasibility or effectiveness of system design mandates or regulations.
 A few short descriptions of current research initiatives follow below.

 Understanding the Characteristics Influencing Nano- and Ultrafine Particle Toxicity, and Possible Policy Responses